DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 ### Data Bootcamp Mini-Course
 Dave Backus, November 2015

 An overview of the tools and skills you'll learn in the [Data Bootcamp course](https://github.com/DaveBackus/Data_Bootcamp#data-bootcamp) at NYU Stern.
-More at the link.

 November 6 and 13, 2-4pm, in Tisch UC 25
 * Session 1:  Python fundamentals, graphics (matplotlib).